microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 - **Handling refusals**: When the model indicates an inability to perform a task, refining the prompt can be an effective solution.
 More specific prompts can guide the model towards a clearer understanding and better execution of the task.
 Some tips to keep in mind:​
     - Request explanations for generated responses to enhance transparency in the model's output​
     - If using a single-image prompt, place the image before the text​
-    - Ask the model to describe the image in details first and complete your specific task from the description​
+    - Ask the model to describe the image in detail first and complete your specific task from the description​

 - **Prompt Tuning**: Try prompt tuning techniques that we explored for text generation scenarios such as:​
     - Breaking down requests (e.g. chain of thoughts)​
-    - Adding examples (e.g. few shot learning)​
+    - Adding examples (e.g. few-shot learning)​

 ## Interacting with the model using an Image